PranavSriram18/genai_foundations/docs/series/transformer_internals.md

 good connectivity - that is, ensuring information can still flow from any stream to any other stream within reasonable depth?

 This section explores exactly this idea.
-We'll start by introducing some terminology to make these notions precise, and then show how the frame of <span class="term">static graph sparsification<span> unifies several efficient attention variants.
+We'll start by introducing some terminology to make these notions precise, and then show how the frame of <span class="term">static graph sparsification</span> unifies several efficient attention variants.

 ### 8.1 Terminology